 You’ll need:

-OfficeRnD Hybrid offers a stunning hot desking management solution that combines all these features and more, making organizing your hybrid office space a breeze.
+OfficeRnD Workplace offers a stunning hot desking management solution that combines all these features and more, making organizing your hybrid office space a breeze.
 Check it out!

 And here’s a great resource on how to implement hot desking in the office.